grahampullan/extract-tiles/README.md

 - `--max_depth`: Maximum tile depth/zoom level (default: 5)
 - `--target_kb`: Target tile size in KB (default: 200)
 - `--split_meshes`: (UV mode) build a separate quadtree for each mesh/primitive inside the GLB; tile outputs are stored under `mesh_<index>/...`
+- `--preserve_borders`: Snap simplified tile boundaries back to their original vertex positions and skip skirt geometry (helps on closed seams)
+- `--snap_radius`: Absolute world-space snapping tolerance (used with `--preserve_borders`)
+- `--snap_ratio`: Relative snapping tolerance expressed as a fraction of the tile’s bounding-box diagonal (default 1e-3, set to 0 to disable when using `--snap_radius` instead)

 ### 2. Start the Server